-Kourtney Kardashian And Scott Disick Show The World That Even Exes Can Be Friends
+Kourtney Kardashian And Scott Disick Shows The World That Even Exes Can Be Friends

-Kourtney Kardashian and Scott Disick are your typical on-again, off-again couple and the Keeping Up With the Kardashians star has made it abruptly clear that she had no intentions of getting back together with her former partner.
+Kourtney Kardashian and Scott Disick is your typical on-again-off-again couple and the Keeping Up with the Kardashians star has made it abruptly clear that she had no intentions of getting back together with her former partner.
 However, this doesn’t necessarily mean that they can’t be friends, especially when there are children involved.

-Kourtney, 37, and Scott, 33 have brought three lovely children into the world, 7-year-old Mason, 4-year-old Penelope, and 2-year-old Reign.
+Kourtney, 37, and Scott, 33 have brought three lovely children into the world, the 7-year-old Mason, 4-year-old Penelope, and 2-year-old Reign.
 These three bundles of joy may just serve to be the key to getting their mom and dad together again.

 Apparently, Kourtney and Scott have decided to stay friends and maintain a co-parenting relationship, which roughly translates to spending more time together as a family.
 Recently, the happy family flew to the tropical paradise of Hawaii for cozy vacation.
 A soothing and relaxing time in a beautiful resort can definitely spell out romance, however, is it still possible for this on-and-off couple?